dhekmass12/os212/links.md

 12. Thread<br>
 Some kind of <b>thread</b>: malware, trojan horse, spyware, ransomware, trap (back) door, logic bombm, code-injection attack, overflow, script kiddie, etc.

+13. C Language<br>
+C language is used to build an operating system.
+You can learn it in [Programmiz](https://www.programiz.com/c-programming)(english) or [Duniailkom](https://www.duniailkom.com/tutorial-belajar-bahasa-pemrograman-c-bagi-pemula/)